Newmarket Racecourse

 Newmarket Racecourse is a British Thoroughbred horse racing venue in Newmarket, Suffolk, comprising two individual racecourses: the Rowley Mile and the July Course.
 Newmarket is often referred to as the headquarters of British horseracing and is home to the largest cluster of training yards in the country and many key horse racing organisations, including Tattersalls, the National Horseracing Museum and the National Stud.
 Newmarket hosts two of the country's five Classic Races – the 1,000 Guineas and 2,000 Guineas, and numerous other Group races.
-In total, it hosts 9 of British racing's 36 annual Group 1 races.
+In total, it hosts 9 of British racing's 38 annual Group 1 races.

 History

 Racing in Newmarket was recorded in the time of James I. The racecourse itself was founded in 1636.
 Around 1665, Charles II inaugurated the Newmarket Town Plate and in 1671 became the first and only reigning monarch to ride a winner.
 King Charles was known to attend races on Newmarket Heath with his brother, the future James II.
-The first recorded race was a match for £100 between horses owned by Lord Salisbury and Marquess of Buckingham in 1622.
+The first recorded race was a match for £100 between horses owned by Lord Salisbury and the Marquess of Buckingham in 1622.

 Up until 1744, the two most valuable races run at the course were the King's Plate and the Town Plate.
 Two more Plate races were added in that year, paid for by local traders, both worth 50 guineas – one was a race for five-year-olds carrying 9 stone, one was an open age race in four mile heats.
 Another paid for by landowners was a four-year-old race over four miles, each carrying 8 stone 7 lbs.
 At that time, formal races at Newmarket only took place twice a year – once in April, once in October.
 A second Spring meeting was added in 1753., a second October meeting in 1762, the July meeting in 1765, the Houghton meeting in 1770 and the Craven in 1771.

 By 1840, there were seven annual meetings: